logo

 • Free accounts plus cost-effective paid options

-Louper allows streaming from various encoders, though we recommend streaming using LBS.
-LBS is our customised version of OBS and has been optimized for streaming to Louper.
+Louper allows streaming from various encoders, though we recommend streaming using LDE.
+LBS is our customized version of OBS and has been optimized for streaming to Louper.

 There is an additional workflow benefit to using Louper over standard video conferencing tools - you can stream to your room and join your room from the same workstation, negating the need to join your room from a separate device for video chat.